020 7412 8882

 Background

-This privacy policy sets out how The London Foot Centre Ltd. (Podogo) uses and protects any information that you give when you use this website.
+This privacy policy sets out how Podogo Ltd uses and protects any information that you give when you use this website.

-Podogo is committed to complying with the Data Protection Act 1998, the General Data Protection Regulation (GDPR), General Medical Council (GMC), National Health Service (NHS) and other standards.
+Podogo Ltd is committed to complying with the Data Protection Act 1998, the General Data Protection Regulation (GDPR), Health and Care Professions Council (HCPC), National Health Service (NHS) and other standards.
 Should we ask you to provide certain information by which you can be identified when using this website, then you can be assured that it will only be used in accordance with this privacy statement.

-Podogo only keeps relevant information about patients to provide them with safe and appropriate health care.
-Podogo may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-This policy is effective from 13.05.2018.
+Podogo Ltd only keeps relevant information about patients to provide them with safe and appropriate health care.
+Podogo Ltd may change this policy from time to time by updating this page.
+You should check this page in the future to ensure that you are happy with any changes.
+This policy is effective from 24.05.2018.

 Who Can Help

-The person responsible for Data Protection is: Mr Kaser Nazir, Information Governance Lead, who you can reach via 17 Harley Street, London, W1G 9QH (or by email – admin@podogo.com)
+The person responsible for Data Protection is: Mr. Kaser Nazir, Information Governance Lead, who you can reach via:

 What We Collect